 - 5th in the UK for Physics, the Guardian league tables 2020

-- 16th in The Times and The Sunday Times Good University Guide 2018
+- Top ten in the UK for Physics and Astronomy, The Times and The Sunday Times Good University Guide 2019

 - Ranked #101-125 in the 2018 Times Higher Education World University Rankings Physical Sciences subject ranking

-- Over 88% of our recent graduates were employed or studying within six months of graduating, according to the latest Destinations of Leavers from Higher Education (DLHE) survey
+- 94% of our recent graduates are employed or in further study within six months of graduating (latest Destinations of Leavers from Higher Education survey - 2016/17).

 Research Excellence Framework (REF) 2014